 This course introduces library science, libraries, and the various services they are charged with providing.
-An overview of library trends, the library's role in the community or institution, and community and governing relationships will be presented.
-In addition, the importance of customer service, managing change and career readiness will be discussed.
+Library trends, their role in the community or institution, and governing relationships will be presented.
+In addition, the importance of customer service, career types, and career readiness will be discussed.
 Students will begin development of a digital portfolio repository for their program coursework which will be a valuable tool in employment-seeking.